-Both the single and dual box culvert construction continue.
-Single box culvert has 75% of the concrete piles installed and ready for concrete pile caps.
-The dual box culvert south headwall piles are complete and ready for pile caps.
+Both the single and dual box culvert construction continue the installation.
+The single box culvert has the concrete piles installed and the pile caps.
+The headwalls were also completed this quarter.
+The dual box culvert south headwall is complete and the north headwall installation is ongoing.
+Pile installation for the T-wall along Kimball Terrace started this quarter and is ongoing.